oliverrenner/AnonymiceBot/README.md

 # Anonymice - Discord Bot

 ## About the Project

-The Anonymice discord bot is an open source alternative to collab.land - enabling the verification of ownership of digital assets on the Ethereum blockchain to automatically manage the assigment of roles on a Discord server.
+The Anonymice discord bot is an open source alternative to collab.land - enabling verification of ownership of digital assets on the Ethereum blockchain to automatically manage the assigment of roles on a Discord server.

 ### Built With